danraskin/rhythm-sequencer-solo-project/README.md

 * Visual Design

     err... not where i want to be. the simpler it is, the fewer opportunities there are for bad questionable decisions.

 * Data management

     Project parameters required data to be created, retrieved, updated and deleted by users (*C*R*U*D*).
 While password and login AUTH is inessential to the functionality of the app, it met the criteria of the project.

 # The 🦑 🦗 GUTS 🦐 🐙

    I hope that a detailed description of this code can help orient anybody searching for tips on how to build a step-sequencer using React and ToneJS can learn from it.

 * ARCHITECTURE

     The main app components live in /src/StepSequencer.
 There are two primary components: Junk.jsx and Guts.jsx.
     Junk is the parent compont.
-   - data from server is accessed here and transformed into sequencer grid array and drumKit array.
-'Jun.jsx' is accessed via /pattern, a new 8-step grid is created, and a drumKit with samples from the TR808-1 kit are set as default.
+      - data from server is accessed here and transformed into sequencer grid array and drumKit array. (/pattern) navigates to renders junk.jsx component, where a new 8-step grid is created, and a drumKit with samples from the TR808-1 kit are set as default.
 If user selects a saved pattern, (/pattern/id), pattern ID is sent server url and used to fetch stored pattern data.
       - BuildGrid() function is determined by whether or not patternId resolves as  true, which is determined by whether or not page is accessed with an '/id' (useParams).
       - if user selects a different drum kit from dropdown menu, 'makeDrumKit()' makes a new drumKit array.
       - BPM slider, pattern name, and sequence length are set here.

     Most values from 'Junk' are passed as props to 'Guts'.
 Guts is responsible for rendering the grid, setting step status (single trigger, double trigger, or inactive), sample playback, and the dispatching new saved data to saga functions.

 * Data Management
    Originally, I attempted to route all data retrievals through Redux-Sagas, and to store all data used by components in Redux reducers.
 I ran into enough many problems with sequencing component renders after data was available in redux store that I backtracked, and set most active parameters to local React state using React Hooks (see below).
 User, sample, and saved pattern data are retrieved from database by Axios requests in saga functions; step data for specific patterns are retrieved by Axios request in main sequencer component ("Junk")

 * REACT HOOKS